Norfund invests in Green Infrastructure to improve essential infrastructure services

 Why Invest in Green Infrastructure?

 The number of people living within cities is projected to rise to 5 billion people by 2030.
-Common urban challenges include congestion, insufficient basic services, shortages of adequate housing, declining infrastructure and rising air pollution.
+Common urban challenges include congestion, insufficient basic services such as electricity and water & sanitation shortages of adequate housing, declining infrastructure and rising air pollution.

 Urbanization challenges can be overcome in ways that allow cities to continue to thrive and grow, while improving resource use and reducing pollution and poverty.
 This requires significant investments.